 The questions asked in the GPRA interview may elicit client responses that include accounts of past traumas.
 Listening to client accounts of traumatic experiences, combined with your own past and current life experiences may be stressful.
 There is a possibility that you may experience vicarious or secondary trauma, which is the indirect exposure to trauma through other's experiences or stories.
 It is important to be aware of vicarious trauma and the negative responses to it.
 Negative responses include vicarious traumatization and compassion fatigue.
-Vicarious traumatization can include feelings of excessive worry, stress, fatigue, distraction, and avoidance4.
+Vicarious traumatization can include feelings of excessive worry, stress, fatigue,

+1 Concept of Trauma and Guidance for a Trauma-informed Approach, SAMHSA, 2014b distraction, and avoidance4.
 Compassion Fatigue is another negative response to vicarious trauma and describes feelings of physical, emotional, and spiritual depletion when working with others who have experienced trauma5.
-It is possible that you may experience either or both of these negative responses
+It is possible that you may experience either or both of these negative responses to vicarious trauma because of the nature of the interviews.
+Therefore, it is important that you are aware of vicarious trauma and its side effects and as a team we will consistently check-in on your experiences completing client contacts.